rstoyanchev/springx2013-websocket/stomp/slides.md

 !SLIDE smaller bullets incremental
 # STOMP

-* Simple messaging protocol<br>originally for use form scripting languages (Ruby, Python)
+* Simple messaging protocol<br>originally for use from scripting languages (Ruby, Python)
 * Widely [supported](http://stomp.github.io/implementations.html#STOMP_Servers) by message brokers
-* Can be used over TCP and over WebSocket
+* Can be used over over WebSocket and TCP
 * Frames modelled on HTTP

 !SLIDE smaller center